usaid-cs/yesterday-i-learned/linux.md

 ```

 1. Backticking (`rm ``find . -name "*.pyc"`` `) works for rm, but do make sure find returns the correct things or you will suffer from major anal bleeding.
-1. It is impossible to write a named function with no commands in bash.
-The best you can do is a function containing a single `:`, which is a no-op.
-1. Running a function requires no brackets.
-Unlike Ruby's behaviour where brackets *can* be used to make it more explicit, adding `()` after a function re-declares it.
 1. Likewise, because having a symbol in the source executes it as a command, writing the innocent `if [$0 == $BASH_SOURCE]` executes a file called `[hello.sh`.
    * Relatedly, if statements require spaces on both sides.
       * `if [ $0 == $BASH_SOURCE ]; then  # ok`
       * `if [$0 == $BASH_SOURCE ]; then  # "missing ]"`
       * `if [$0 == $BASH_SOURCE]; then  # does stupid things`
-   * While `if [ $0 == $BASH_SOURCE ]; then` is valid syntax, [ShellCheck](http://www.shellcheck.net/) will complain about "globbing and word splitting".
-The practice is then `if [ "$0" == "$BASH_SOURCE" ]; then`
 1. `[ expression ]` and `[[ expression ]]` [have the same function](http://m.odul.us/blog/2015/8/12/stronger-shell), and in general, if you're writing bash scripts, you should just use the `[[ expression ]]` version; the single `[]` version is older and doesn't support as many operations.
-1. Like other good things bash offers, assignments do not allow spaces on either side of `=`: `HELLO="world"`
-  * Of course, this is bash, so if you make the mistake of assigning the value to its name with a `$` in front of it, i.e. `$HELLO="world"`, it blows up with the message "hello not found", completely unrelated to what actually happened.
-1. Having a `(  block  )` anywhere [creates a subshell](http://www.tldp.org/LDP/abs/html/subshells.html).
 1. However, `((1+2))` does math, and `$((1+1))` gets you the result of math.
 1. `[ ... ]` is an alias for `test`.
-1. `if` statements don't necessarily need `[]`.
-They do different things.
-  * To check if a command was truthy, simply `if something; then`.
-  * To check if a command was falsy, similarly `if ! something; then`.
 1. In a function, to scope the variable to the function use the `local` keyword.
 1. While `grep` cannot search in multi-line strings, [awk can](http://stackoverflow.com/a/3718035/1558430), using the syntax `awk '/Start pattern/,/End pattern/' filename`.
 1. Find any non-ASCII character in a file: `grep -P '[^\x00-\x7f]' file`